 Best Jigsaw Board Game

-Both jigsaws and board games are fun — combine the two, and you’ve got a winner.
-The Orchard Game does that.
-It’s suitable for ages 3 to 6 years.
+Both jigsaws and board games are fun for kids of all ages.
+Combine the two, and you’ve got a winner.
+The Orchard Game, which is suitable for children ages 3 to 6 years does just that.

 In the game, children must pick the fruit before the hungry raven steals it.
 However, they have to be quick and get all the pieces before the raven jigsaw is complete.
 If they finish before the jigsaw, they win.

-It’s an excellent game for kids and adults — up to eight people can play, making it great for game night.
+It’s an excellent game for kids and adults, and up to eight people can play, making it great for game night.
 It requires some thinking, though it’s still considered a beginner’s game.

 Product Specs